1970 Peach Bowl

 The 1970 Peach Bowl was a college football bowl game between the Arizona State Sun Devils and the North Carolina Tar Heels.

 Background

 The Sun Devils were champions of the Western Athletic Conference once again and were aiming for a perfect season.
 The Tar Heels finished tied for second in the Atlantic Coast Conference.
 Arizona State was invited after Penn State declined.
-A blizzard developed before gametime, with rain, sleet, and snow coming out in all throughout the game.
+A blizzard developed before gametime, with rain, sleet, and snow throughout the game.

 Game summary

 Bob Thomas helped the Sun Devils jump out to a 14–0 lead before the Tar Heels responded in the second quarter with a Don McCauley touchdown run.
 J. D. Hill caught a touchdown pass from Joe Spagnola to make it 21–7 before the Tar heels exploded for 19 points before the quarter ended.
 McCauley ran for two touchdowns along with teammate Blanchard to give the Heels a 26–21 halftime lead.
 But the second half is where the Sun Devils took control, scoring 27 unanswered points on two touchdown runs by both Monroe Eley and touchdown runs by Thomas and Steve Holden to give the Sun Devils their first ever bowl win.
 Eley rushed for 173 yards to earn co-MVP honors while Junior Ah You earned co-MVP honors for knocking out quarterback Paul Miller.